 1. To Boil a Lobster:

 Begin with a large pot filled with two-thirds water—the larger, the better.
-A 4-5 quart pot will handle 2 lobsters at a time, whereas a much larger 19-quart pot can cook 5 or 6 lobsters at a time.
+A 4-5 quart pot will handle 2 lobsters at a time, whereas a much larger 19-quart pot can cook 5 or 6 lobsters.
 For every quart of water, add 1 tablespoon of sea salt.
 Once the water is brought to a rolling boil, submerge the lobsters headfirst, one at a time.
 Boil the lobsters 5-6 minutes per pound with the lid on.

 2. To Steam a Lobster:

 Place a steaming rack in the lobster pot.
-Fill water beneath the rack, and add ½ tablespoon of sea salt per inch of water.
+Fill the water beneath the rack, and add ½ tablespoon of sea salt per inch of water.
 Bring to a boil.
-Place lobster on the rack and place the lid back on the pot.
-Steam until the lobster shell turns bright red, which takes approximately 7-9 minutes per pound, for the first pound.
-Add 3 minutes per pound for each additional pound thereafter.
+Place the lobster on the rack and the lid back on the pot.
+Steam until the lobster shell turns bright red, which takes approximately 7-9 minutes per pound for the first pound.
+Add 3 minutes per pound for each additional pound after that.
 When cooking four or more lobsters at once, it’s best to boil them.